How to Trademark a Business Name: The Complete 5-Step Guide

 - Inventory thoroughly: List every product and service you currently offer and those planned within the next few years.

-- Map to Nice classes: Use official tools (e.g., TMclass) to match each offering to its class number and approved wording.
+- Map to Nice classes: Use official tools like TMclass, or try our free Nice Classification Tool to match each offering to its class number and approved wording.

 - Craft precise descriptions: Examiners reject vague or overly broad listings.
 Instead of "software," specify "mobile fitness tracking software."